moolen/SlimVC/README.md

 use \IteratorAggregate;
 use \App\Lib\SlimVC\PostModel;

-// implement IteratorAggregate to iterate conveniently over the model inside the twig-view
+// implement IteratorAggregate to iterate conveniently
-// like for ( post in posts ){ //do stuff }
-class BooksModel implements \IteratorAggregate{
+// over the model inside the twig-view class BooksModel implements \IteratorAggregate{

 	protected $posts;